django-fluent/django-fluent-pages/docs/newpagetypes/urls.rst

 Resolving URLs
 --------------

-The URLs can't be resolved using the standard :func:`~django.core.urlresolvers.reverse` function unfortunately.
+The URLs can't be resolved using the standard :func:`~django.urls.reverse` function unfortunately.
 The main reason is that it caches results internally for the lifetime of the WSGI container, meanwhile pages may be rearranged by the admin.